Connecting to Country

 Recommended support material

-• Evidence of Aboriginal community agency and governance in project — evidence that the Aboriginal organisations and people involved in the project are guiding the direction of the project.
+• Evidence of Aboriginal community governance and commitment to the project — you must show evidence the Aboriginal organisations and people who have committed to being involved in the project are also guiding the direction of the project.
 This evidence can also show why the project is needed at this time and what it will mean for the people involved.
-This evidence may be in the form of videos, audio, letter or email of support from Elders, youth, families or community organisations involved.
+You might want to submit a short video of the key personnel involved with the project speaking about their role and/or why the project is important.
+You could include an audio recording or letters/emails from Elders, youth, families or community organisations involved.

 • Activity planning and background provide evidence of activity planning and any relevant background information.
 Show the valuable skills and services of key people involved in the project.
 Explain relationships with partners identified in this project to show how the activity will inspire leadership and empower action towards design and delivery of activity for community.
-This evidence may be in the form of timelines, cultural safety and mental health plans, documentation of past projects, background to key relationships, maps of activity locations.
+This evidence may be in the form of timelines, cultural safety and mental health plans, documentation of past projects, background to key relationships, key personnel bios, maps of activity locations.

 • Quotes for major expenditure including quotes can show the assessors that the information about major expenses in your budget (such as regional transport or specialised equipment) is realistic and reasonable.